MarcoButtiglione/Thoracoscopic-Training-VR/README.md

 - Longitudinal studies to compare VR training effectiveness with traditional methods.

 ## Contributors

-- **Author**: Marco Domenico Buttiglione
+- Marco Domenico Buttiglione - Politecnico di Milano
-- **Advisor**: Prof. Marco Gribaudo
-- **Co-advisor**: Dott.
-Francesco Guerrera
+- Francesco Guerrera - Università di Torino
+- Pietro Piazzolla - Politecnico di Milano
+- Giorgio Colombo - Politecnico di Milano
+- Marco Gribaudo - Politecnico di Milano

 ## Acknowledgments
-This project was developed as part of a Master's thesis in Computer Science and Engineering at Politecnico di Milano, in collaboration with the University of Turin.
+This project was developed in collaboration between Politecnico di Milano and the University of Turin.
+We thank all the thoracic surgery residents who participated in our study and provided valuable feedback.

+For more detailed information, please refer to our paper:

+Buttiglione, M.D., Guerrera, F., Piazzolla, P., Colombo, G., and Gribaudo, M. (2024).
+Lung Operation Training in Low-Cost Virtual Reality Simulation Environments.
+In Proceedings of the European Council for Modelling and Simulation (ECMS 2024).
+DOI: [10.7148/2024-0536](https://doi.org/10.7148/2024-0536)